Data-Advantage/vibestack/5-launch/README.md

    - Post in 1-2 relevant communities
    - Brief launch email to your pre-launch list

-### 5.4 - Direct User Outreach
+### 5.4 - User Targeting & Conversations

-**Goal**: Personally invite potential users to try your product and provide feedback.
+**Goal**: Identify potential users, reach out to them personally, and conduct productive feedback conversations.

 #### Process
-1. Copy paste each Step in [direct-outreach-chat](5.4-direct-outreach-chat.md) into a Claude.ai conversation.
+1. Copy paste each Step in [user-targeting-chat](5.4-user-targeting-chat.md) into a Claude.ai conversation.
 2. Follow directions to:
-   - Identify 15-20 potential users to contact directly
+   - Identify 15-20 ideal candidates for early feedback
    - Craft personalized outreach messages
    - Offer 1:1 onboarding or demo calls
-   - Ask for specific feedback on core features
+   - Prepare structured conversation guides
+   - Observe users interacting with your product
+   - Implement effective follow-up strategies

-### 5.5 - Initial User Conversations
+### 5.5 - Feedback Documentation & Action Planning

-**Goal**: Talk directly to early users to understand their experience and gather actionable feedback.
+**Goal**: Document user feedback systematically and convert it into an actionable improvement plan.

 #### Process
-1. Copy paste each Step in [user-conversations-chat](5.5-user-conversations-chat.md) into a Claude.ai conversation.
+1. Copy paste each Step in [feedback-capture-chat](5.5-feedback-capture-chat.md) into a Claude.ai conversation.
 2. Follow directions to:
-   - Schedule 3-5 user calls as soon as possible
-   - Prepare specific questions to understand user needs
-   - Watch them use the product in real-time if possible
-   - Document all feedback systematically
+   - Create a system for documenting feedback

-### 5.6 - Day 1 Learning Capture

-**Goal**: Convert early feedback into immediate action items and a Week 2 plan.

-#### Process
-1. Copy paste each Step in [learning-capture-chat](5.6-learning-capture-chat.md) into a Claude.ai conversation.
-2. Follow directions to:
-   - Document initial feedback themes
+   - Synthesize feedback into meaningful patterns
    - Identify top 3 issues to fix immediately
-   - Create a simple 1-week plan focused on user retention
+   - Develop a focused Week 1 action plan
-   - Set specific metrics goals for Week 2
+   - Set success metrics for Week 2
+   - Create a communication plan for early users

 ## Day 5 Completion Checklist